PrairieTrailDave/SmallBusinessCheckbookWithInvoicing/README.md

 1. Create a new company
 2. Read the current database
 3. Import from Quickbooks journal xlsx file
+4. Manage a chart of accounts
+5. Manage a customer list for projects and invoicing
+6. Manage a list of payees (vendors and others)
+7. Manage business information for printing on checks and invoices
-4. Create and print a check
+8. Create and print a check
-5. Create and print an invoice
+9. Create and print an invoice
-6. Receive payments and mark the invoice as paid
+10. Receive payments and mark the invoice as paid
-7. Reconcile with bank statement
+11. Reconcile with bank statement
+12. Manage projects for customers
+13. Manage list of people for time sheet tracking
+14. Enter timesheet data
-8. Create compare this year with last year report
+15. Create compare this year with last year report
-9. Create 1120 report
+16. Create 1120 report
-10. Create 1099 report
+17. Create 1099 report

 Here are some words to try to keep lawyer type people from coming after me for letting anyone else use this.